Making veg the star!

 Even though they’re not all classed as “essential”, like vitamins, there’s lots of evidence to suggest that most are still very beneficial.

-But it’s nevertheless important to eat as wide a variety as possible.
+So whilst quantity alone can be important, it’s nevertheless important to eat as wide a variety as possible.

 How much veg should we eat?

 Alongside fruit, veg are so good for us that we’re advised to eat at least five portions a day.

 Australians are advised to eat five portions of veg plus two of fruit, and some say it should be as high as ten overall.